 First, There Was Geauga Lake

-Located in Aurora, Ohio (near Cleveland), Geauga Lake entertained generations of folks in the Midwest.
+Located in Aurora, Ohio, Geauga Lake entertained generations of folks in the Midwest.
 It dated back to 1889.
 Like many turn-of-the-century lakeside parks and trolley parks, Geauga Lake added roller coasters and other amusements in the early 1900s and thrived for many years.
 One of its earliest attractions was the Big Dipper wooden coaster.

 Many similar older parks had a difficult time competing after the advent of the automobile and modern theme parks.
 But Geauga Lake hung in there and continued to thrive well into the latter part of the 20th century.
 Starting in the mid-1990s, however, it began a tumultuous phase that ultimately ended in its demise.